Top 3 post-pregnancy exercise tips for new Mums

 1. Ease yourself into post-pregnancy exercise

-After a long pregnancy where you may have been forced to 'take it easy' you might be tempted to throw yourself back into fitness, but it's essential that you await the all clear at your six-week check before doing anything too strenuous.
-In the meantime, keep active with gentle exercise like walking and light stretching.
+After a long pregnancy where you may have been forced to 'take it easy' you might be tempted to throw yourself back into fitness, but you must await the all-clear at your six-week check before doing anything too strenuous.

-Once you've got the all clear, regular exercise can help you relax, keep fit and feel more energetic.
-It can also help your body recover fully from childbirth and may help prevent postnatal depression.
-Your body will have changed and you may have to re-education your muscles - Pilates is a great way to do this, and later down the road yoga can help to build strength and control.
+Your body will have changed and you may have to re-educate your muscles - Pilates is a great way to do this, and later down the road yoga can help to build strength and control.

 2. Enjoy the Mummy 'me time'